Back to Blog

 GitHub Copilot revolutionized AI-assisted coding, but the ecosystem has matured.
 Depending on your needs, there may be better options:

-- Need free autocomplete?
-Codeium matches 90% of Copilot's features at zero cost
+• Just want autocomplete?
+Codeium extension matches 90% of Copilot's features at zero cost

-- Need more power?
+• Need maximum power?
 Cursor's multi-file generation beats Copilot for complex features

 The best approach: Don't limit yourself to one tool.
-Combine planning tools (PlanToCode) with code generators (Cursor/Copilot) and autocomplete (Codeium) for maximum productivity.
+Combine planning tools (PlanToCode) with agentic IDEs (Cursor/Windsurf/Copilot) and autocomplete extensions (Codeium) for maximum productivity.